Trash to Treasure Lazy Susan

 The name of the stencil is Suzani Splendor by FolkArt.

 I taped the stencil down with painters tape and dabbed a bit of each paint color on a piece of wood (my palette).
 The paper towel is to dab the paint off of the stencil brush.
-Tip: Your stencil brush must be very very dry with just a bit of paint left on it so you don’t have big globs of paint seep under the stencil.
+Tip (this is the secret): Your stencil brush must be very very dry with just a bit of paint left on it so you don't have big globs of paint seep under the stencil.
+That's it!

 I dab or tap the paint on the surface vs swirling.
 For this stencil I didn't really plan where each color was going before hand, I just winged it.